 Drift racing, skydiving, and getting locked up in a prison (voluntarily)?!
-Here’s the side of Perth that family trips have never prepared you for — with 17 things to do in Perth!
+Fly to Perth on Singapore Airlines from just S$448!
+Here’s 17 things to do in Perth that family trips have never prepared you for.

 ‘Perth’ and ‘exciting’ are two words I never thought I’d place in the same sentence.
-It’s known to be the ultimate family-friendly destination, which is honestly just a PC way to say boring.
+It’s known to be the ultimate family-friendly destination, which is honestly just a PC way of saying ‘not much to do‘.
 I remember family trips where we’d return early to the hotel at night, not so much because we were tired but simply because everything had closed.

 So on this latest trip I had to ask — how would a die-hard city-slicker find excitement in a city that sleeps by five?